Zero-Day Attack

 The fact that hackers discover a vulnerability before the software provider does is what makes zero-day attacks so dangerous.
 This means the software provider is suddenly fighting a reactive battle to reinstate their system security and understand the extent of the damage and data loss that has taken place.

-When we look at the statistics, the danger that zero-day attacks poses becomes all the more clear.
+When we look at the statistics, the danger that zero-day attacks poses becomes starkly apparent.
 According to the Ponemon Sullivan Privacy Report, an average of 80% of successful breaches are due to zero-day attacks.

 Not only that, but such attacks are becoming more common.
 Mandiant Threat Intelligence reports 80 zero-days exploited in the wild in 2021 – that’s more than double the previous record (from 2019), with 40% of all zero-day attacks taking place in 2021.

-The other issue facing many businesses is the rising cost of these attacks.
-The Ponemon Sullivan Privacy Report reveals that the cost of successful zero-day attacks now averages $8.94 million, once the costs of IT staff resources, end-user productivity, and data theft are factored in.
+The other issue worrying many businesses is the rising cost of these attacks.
+The Ponemon Sullivan Privacy Report reveals that the cost of successful zero-day attacks now averages $8.94 million, once the costs of IT staff resources, end user productivity, and data theft are factored in.

 How Does a Zero-Day Attack Work?